Release notes

 This feature replaces the current accelerator profiles feature and container size selector field, offering a broader set of capabilities for targeting different hardware configurations.
 While accelerator profiles, taints, and tolerations provide some capabilities for matching workloads to hardware, they do not ensure that workloads land on specific nodes, especially if some nodes lack the appropriate taints.

-RStudio Server notebook image
+RStudio Server workbench image

-With the RStudio Server notebook image, you can access the RStudio IDE, an integrated development environment for R. The R programming language is used for statistical computing and graphics to support data analysis and predictions.
+With the RStudio Server workbench image, you can access the RStudio IDE, an integrated development environment for R. The R programming language is used for statistical computing and graphics to support data analysis and predictions.

-To use the RStudio Server notebook image, you must first build it by creating a secret and triggering the BuildConfig, and then enable it in the OpenShift AI UI by editing the rstudio-rhel9 image stream.
+To use the RStudio Server workbench image, you must first build it by creating a secret and triggering the BuildConfig, and then enable it in the OpenShift AI UI by editing the rstudio-rhel9 image stream.
 For more information, see Building the RStudio Server workbench images.

 Important